Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 From there we need to create the Kmeans parameters that will determine the optimal K-value.
 We will 10 for the total amount of clusters that we want to test.
 ![image](https://user-images.githubusercontent.com/115194266/211923408-ee81b167-1e36-4951-82ff-179dfcce0cea.png)

 After we set up the parameters, we can then create a list that will determine the SSE values for each K-value.
 We use the list range 1-11 so that the created list will determine the SSE values for K 1-10.
-After running this code, we can then develop a visualize to use the elbow method to find the optimal amount of clusters to be use for imputation.
+After running this code, we can then develop a visualization to use the elbow method to find the optimal amount of clusters to be use for imputation.
 ![image](https://user-images.githubusercontent.com/115194266/211924463-f65420a1-c206-4ac1-98cf-e866ba456c0d.png)

 Developing the visualization to display the number clusters versus SSE.